gkostin1966/opal-trello/README.md

 ```

 An `Event` instance is optionally passed to block handlers as well,
-which is toll-free bridged to jquery events:
+which is toll-free bridged to trello events:

 ```ruby
 Element.find('#my_link').on(:click) do |evt|